 We’ll keep updating our recommendations as we look at new products and find stronger contenders.

-Updated 1/23/20 to include our review of the Sennheiser GSP 370, a wireless headset that lasts for weeks on a single charge.
+Updated 6/6/20 to include our review of Razer’s Kraken X budget headset, a solid no-frills option at $50.
 See the bottom of this article for links to all of our headset reviews.

 Best all-around gaming headset